Trees

 1. No cycles

-Binary trees cannot have any cycles.
-This means that there's only one path from the root to any node.
-You can't start at a node, follow some edges, and end up back at the same node.
-This rule ensures that the tree structure is maintained and prevents infinite loops when traversing the tree.
+Binary trees can't have any cycles.
+There's only one path from the root to any node.
+You can't start at a node, follow some edges, and end up back where you started.
+This is what keeps the tree a tree, and it's why traversals don't loop forever.

 2. N - 1 Edges

-A binary tree containing N nodes has exactly N - 1 edges.
-This rule comes from the fact that every node (except the root) has exactly one edge connecting it to its parent.
-Since there are N nodes and all but one (the root) have a parent, there must be N - 1 edges.
+A binary tree with N nodes has exactly N - 1 edges.
+Every node except the root has exactly one edge connecting it to its parent.
+Since N - 1 of the N nodes have a parent, there are N - 1 edges total.

-The efficiency of operations on a binary tree often depends on its balance.
-In a balanced tree, operations like search, insert, and delete typically have a time complexity of O(log n), where n is the number of nodes.
-However, in the worst case (a completely unbalanced tree), these operations can degrade to O(n) time complexity.
+The performance of binary tree operations depends heavily on balance.
+In a balanced tree, search, insert, and delete typically run in O(log n), where n is the number of nodes.
+In the worst case (a completely unbalanced tree), those operations degrade to O(n).

 Binary Search Tree

-A Binary Search Tree (BST) is a special binary tree with a unique property: for every tree node, all values in its left subtree are smaller, and all values in its right subtree are larger than the node's own value.
-This rule applies to every node in the tree, creating an ordered structure that's highly efficient for searching, inserting, and deleting values.
+A Binary Search Tree (BST) is a binary tree with one extra rule: for every tree node, all values in its left subtree are smaller, and all values in its right subtree are larger than the node's own value.
+That rule applies to every node, which gives the tree an ordered structure.
+The order is what makes searching, inserting, and deleting fast.

 Binary Search Tree Rules